0xatrilla/LiquidSky/README.md

 - **Background Processing**: Handle notifications even when app is closed
 - **Deep Linking**: Navigate directly to content from notifications
 - **Customizable**: Choose which notifications to receive
+- **List Notifications**: Get notified when users are added/removed from lists

 ### ☁️ **iCloud Integration**
 - **Cross-Device Sync**: Keep preferences in sync across all your devices